 The brand’s logo appears plain despite its distinct extravagance, unusual materials, and unfinished forms.
 The collections have become a means of self-expression for the unique individual whose talent the fashion house is built on.

-The word “Paris” at the bottom emphasizes the location of the boutiques and the love for French fashion.
+The word “Paris” at the bottom emphasizes the boutiques’ location and the love of French fashion.

 2015 – today